 Virtually every church with a website does something to capture their corporate worship service and reproduce it for others at a later time.
 As a result, there are scores of families and individuals who never darken the doors of a particular church gathering, yet claim to be members because they tune into worship (online) at some point throughout the week.

 But is it biblically possible to be a “member” of a church, if you are never physically gathered with the church?
 Didn’t God design corporate worship to be shared, well, corporately?
-What is lost when we remove ourselves from the physicality of corporate worship so that we can’t talk to, interact with, pray for, react to, touch, or hear our brothers and sisters in Christ?
+What is lost when we remove ourselves from the physicality of corporate worship?
+We can’t talk to, interact with, pray for, react to, touch, or hear our brothers and sisters in Christ?